mdn/content/files/en-us/web/css/css_scroll_snap/basic_concepts/index.md

 {{CSSRef}}

 The [CSS Scroll Snap](/en-US/docs/Web/CSS/CSS_Scroll_Snap) feature provides a way to snap the scrolling to certain points as the user scrolls through a document.
-This can be helpful in creating a more app-like experience on mobile or even on the desktop for some types of applications.
+This can help create a more app-like experience on mobile or even on the desktop for some types of applications.

-Scroll snap defines scroll snap positions, which enforce the scroll positions that a scroll container's {{Glossary("scrollport")}} may end at after a scrolling operation has completed.
+Scroll snap defines scroll snap positions, which enforce the scroll positions that a scroll container's {{Glossary("scrollport")}} may end at, or "snap to," after a scrolling operation has completed.

+## Key properties for CSS Scroll Snap

 To enable scroll snapping, the scrolling behavior is defined on the scroll container.
 The container's {{cssxref("scroll-snap-type")}} property defines whether the scrollable viewport can be snapped to, the axis upon which the snapping occurs, and whether snapping is required or optional.
 To enable scrolling, the container should have a defined size and {{cssxref("overflow")}} must be enabled.
 There are optional {{cssxref("scroll-padding")}} properties that can be set on the scroll container to create a snapping offset.

 The {{cssxref("scroll-snap-align")}} property is set on every child of the scroll container, defining each child's snap position or lack thereof.
 The {{cssxref("scroll-snap-stop")}} property enables requiring that child is snapped to during scrolling and not passed over.
-There are several {{cssxref("scroll-margin")}} properties that can be set on the snapped-to child elements to create an outset from the defined box.
+Several {{cssxref("scroll-margin")}} properties can be set on the snapped-to-child elements to create an outset from the defined box.

-## Key properties for CSS Scroll Snap

 The key properties for the scroll snap feature are:

+- {{CSSxRef("scroll-snap-type")}}
-- {{CSSxRef("scroll-snap-type")}}: This property is used on the [scroll container](/en-US/docs/Glossary/Scroll_container) to specify the type, direction, and optionality of scrolling.
+  - : Set on the [scroll container](/en-US/docs/Glossary/Scroll_container) to specify the type, direction, and optionality of scrolling.
-- {{CSSxRef("scroll-snap-align")}}: This property is used on child elements to specify the scroll snap position.
+- {{CSSxRef("scroll-snap-align")}}: This property is used
+  - : Set on child elements to specify the scroll snap position.

 The example below demonstrates scroll snapping along the vertical axis, which is defined by `scroll-snap-type`.
 Additionally, `scroll-snap-align` is used on all the `<section>` element children dictating the point where the scrolling of each child should stop.